hiphops-io/hiphops-io.github.io/docs/concepts.md

 Hiphops is designed from the ground up to support release oriented workflows, the humans in the loop and the environments that code travels through.

-In order to support this broad remit, the system handles and processes events , dispatches tasks and tracks results.
+In order to support this broad remit, the system handles and processes events, dispatches tasks and tracks results.

 Here we descibe the full lifecycle of an event coming into Hiphops.
-An example event Hiphops proccesses is a Github push event.
+For example, an event could be a Github push event.

 #### 1. Event arrives

 When an event arrives, it is distributed to both the system sensors (these are used to run internal Hiphops tasks and also create new events for use by users), and user sensors (the ones you define in `hiphops.yaml`).

 Both flows run in parallel.
-Both flows are identical.
-From here on we will describe the flow which could be for either.

 #### 2. Sensors are tested to see if they match

 Each sensor (from `hiphops.yaml`) is tested to see if it matches the incoming event.
 This is done via the `when` clause of the sensor.
-If it matches, a `pipeline run` is created (see documentation of the `pipeline_run` object) to manages execution of the tasks for the sensor.
+If the event and sensor match, a `pipeline run` is created (see "Pipelines" above for more) which manages the tasks to be run.

-A pipeline run consists of the sensor that triggered it, the event that triggered it, and the tasks that are to be executed as well, as the state of each task (and a few other bits).
+A pipeline run consists of the sensor that triggered it, the event that triggered it, and the tasks that are to be executed.
+It also manages the state of each task.

 #### 3. Each tasks is checked to see if it is ready to run

-The system now takes the list of tasks in the pipeline run and sets them all to pending.
-They remain pending until they are ready.
+The system sets the tasks in the pipeline run to pending.
+Each task remains pending until it is ready.

 A task is ready when its `depends` clause (same syntax as the `when` clause in the sensor) evaluates to true and the task's `when` clause (if present) is true.

-If the task's `when` clause evaluates to false, the task is skipped.
+If the task's `when` clause is false, the task is skipped.

 > Tasks can depend on each other (which allows them to run in sequence).
 For example, you may want to run a task to create a release, and then another task to get the release approved, and another to deploy that release.
 Each task would depend on the successful completion of the previous task.

-For example: a task `auto deploy` task may depend on completion of the `can_auto_deploy` task.
-If the `can_auto_deploy` task returns `true`, then the `auto_deploy` task is ready to run.
-But otherwise, the `auto_deploy` task is skipped.
+For example: an `auto_deploy` task may depend on completion of the `can_auto_deploy` task.
+If the `can_auto_deploy` task returns `true`, then the `auto_deploy` task is ready.
+Otherwise, the `auto_deploy` task is skipped.

 #### 4. Tasks are executed

 Once a task is ready, it is scheduled for execution.

-When a task is executed, it is marked as running in the pipeline run and the relevent Hiphops service or integration is sent the task to process.
+The task is marked as running in the pipeline run and sent to the relevent Hiphops service or integration to execute.

-Tasks are not timelimited in any way.
+Tasks are not timelimited.
 Therefore Hiphops can easily support long running tasks (such as waiting for an approval from a human).

 #### 5. Tasks return results

-All tasks must return a result.
+All tasks return a result.

-Whenever a task returns a result, the pipeline run is updated with the result and all pending tasks are checked to see if they can now be executed.
+The pipeline run is updated with the returned result of the task and then all remaining pending tasks are checked to see if they can now be set to ready.

-Some tasks, while running, create new events, which can then trigger new pipelines (as described in #1).
+> Some tasks, while running, create new events, which can then trigger new pipelines (as described in #1).

-Some tasks return `vars` which will be stored in the pipeline run and can be used in any expression of any task, but typically in the `input` section.
+> Some tasks return `vars` which will be stored in the pipeline run and can be used in the `input` section of another task.

 #### 6. Pipeline run completes